Cosmic Shear as a Probe of Galaxy Formation Physics: Method of Principal Components

 The appearance of these modes in Fig.~\ref{fig:example_modes} reflects the sensitivity of the data to projections of $P(k,z)$ that contribute to different angular scales: specifically, a given multipole~$C_\ell$ will probe the matter power spectrum along the curve $k=\ell/\chi(z)$, where $\chi(z)$ is the comoving distance to redshift $z$ (see Eq.~\eqref{eq:cl_conv} in Sec.~\ref{sec:mockdata}).
 Measurements of $\xi_\pm$ in a given angular bin will be sensitive to a range of multipoles; it is also possible that sets of angular bins exist that are impacted equally by fractional variations in the power spectrum at a given level.
 Fig.~\ref{fig:example_modes} demonstrates that these angular bins (and their corresponding ranges of multipoles) are identified and combined together automatically by the PCA procedure.

-In Fig.~\ref{fig:example_sigmas}, we show the projected constraints on the amplitudes of the most important PCs for DES Y5, normalized to the constraint on the PC with lowest expected variance.
+In Fig.~\ref{fig:example_sigmas}, we show the forecasted $1\sigma$ uncertainties on the amplitudes of the most important PCs for DES Y5, normalized to the uncertainty on the PC expected to be best constrained.
+(These uncertainties are simply the square roots of the eigenvalues produced by the diagonalization procedure described above.)
 The solid line in this figure uses PCs obtained from the same $36\times36$ grid in $\log(k/[\invMpc])$ and $z$ for $\Delta_{ij}$ that was used to produce Fig.~\ref{fig:example_modes}, while the dashed line arises from a much coarser $5\times5$ grid in $\log(k/[\invMpc])$ and $z$.
 (The four best-constrained PCs corresponding to this coarser sampling are shown in Fig.~\ref{fig:example_modes_coarse}.)

 The steep dropoff in constraining power (generically also seen in forecasts for other surveys, not shown in Fig.~\ref{fig:example_sigmas}) indicates that a finite number of PCs will likely contain the majority of the information about the matter power spectrum that we could expect to extract from a given set of shear measurements.
-The difference between the dashed and solid lines further implies that a coarser sampling of the $(k,z)$ plane is more efficient in compressing the constraining power into a small set of PCs.
+The difference between the dashed and solid lines further implies that a coarser sampling of the $(k,z)$ plane is more efficient in compressing the constraining power into a small set of PCs, since a coarser sampling effectively bins more of the signal in the $(k,z)$ plane into each grid point.
 Henceforth, in this work we will use a $5\times5$ grid to produce our results, since this is the smallest number of points that will allow us to use cubic splines to interpolate along each axis.
 Coarser grids paired with different interpolation methods may also be useful, but we will not pursue them in this work.

 It is worth mentioning that in the original basis of~$\{\Delta_{ij}\}$ variables, some of these variables may be so poorly constrained that their corresponding elements in the Fisher matrix will cause the matrix to become ill-conditioned, impeding its inversion or diagonalization.
 This can be ameliorated by incorporating a large Gaussian prior for each variable, which will not affect the results for the most important modes.
 For our forecasts in this work, a prior of $\sigma(\Delta_{ij})=10^4$ was sufficient to eliminate these numerical issues.